Achiever • Restorative

-Noah is an experienced nonprofit leader, arts advocate and executive who brings a twenty-five year track record of leadership and results to each client’s project.
-Born in Brooklyn, NY, he grew up in Portland, ME and moved to Nashville in 2012.
-He started his career as a stage manager for theatre, ballet, symphony and opera, and over the course of his career has lived or worked in over 41 states.
+Noah is a Licensed and Certified Nonprofit Consultant, executive coach, and facilitator with over twenty-five years of management and executive-level experience in the nonprofit and social service sector.
+Born in Brooklyn, NY, he grew up in Portland, ME, and moved to Nashville in 2012.
+He began his career as a stage manager for theatre, ballet, symphony, and opera, and over the course of his career has lived or worked in over 41 states.

 He thrives on working with people with big visions to help them turn their visions into verbs.
 Using a people-centered philosophy, Noah’s practice focuses on optimizing operations that build people, teams, and systems to achieve breakthrough results for organizations working for the social good.
 With clients across the U.S. and internationally, his current portfolio includes work on teams and capacity building, strategic planning, board development, human resources, and Justice, Equity, Diversity & Inclusion for arts groups, law firms, counseling agencies, ministries, government agencies, and environmental groups.